SherG/cool-iron/blog/amazon-department-stores.md

 If not, maybe they should consider it.

-* Amazon's recommendation engine, massive customer data trove, Alexa tech, and continual testing regimen are invaluable assets.
+* Amazon's recommendation engine, massive customer data trove, and continual testing regimen are valuable assets.
-* Meanwhile, Shouraboura has already identified, reverse-engineered, and solved some key, related customer problems using a proprietary mix of mobile tech, IoT, and micro-robotics.
+* Meanwhile, Shouraboura has already identified, reverse-engineered, and solved some key customer pain points using a proprietary mix of mobile tech, IoT, and micro-robotics.

 It'll be interesting to see what comes of Amazon's new experiments.